rprieto/freeloader-stream/README.md

 ## emit('terminate')

-The only event you should emit is `this.emit('terminate')`, which signals the whole pipeline to shut down.
+The only event you might need to emit is `this.emit('terminate')`, which signals the whole pipeline to shut down.
 The event will bubble all the way to the top, and call `on('finish')` on every module on the way down.

 ```js
 setTimeout(function() {